BestTimesToVisit.com Logo

 Buses (Buses)

-The primary way to travel between towns and cities in Montenegro.
+The primary way to travel between cities and towns in Montenegro.
 Buses are generally reliable and connect most major tourist destinations, offering a budget-friendly way to see the country.
-They can be a bit slow on winding coastal roads, but the views are often spectacular.
+They can be a bit slow on winding mountain roads, but the views are often spectacular.

-Cost:Varies by route, typically €5-€15 for intercity travel.
+Cost:Varies by route, but typically €5-€15 for intercity travel.

-Offers the most flexibility for exploring Montenegro's diverse landscapes, from the dramatic Bay of Kotor to the rugged mountains.
+Offers the most flexibility for exploring Montenegro's diverse landscapes, from the coast to the mountains.
 Essential if you plan to visit remote villages or national parks like Durmitor.
+Be prepared for narrow, winding roads and sometimes aggressive driving.

 Taxis